A top of the line, super light, super stiff road shoe from specialized with a unique "twist" on comfort.

 Here is a video that does a great job of explaining their thoughts on the BG fit of this shoe.
 We can say that this wedge is noticeable when you go from riding another brand of shoe and it does take a bit of riding to get used to the feel.

-One of our reviewers experienced a little bit of irritation on the inside ankle near the tongue of the shoe. ( Maybe he has "kankles" ) You can see this in the image below.
+One of our reviewers experienced a little bit of irritation on the inside ankle near the tongue of the shoe.
+Not sure if this was due to the BG technology and the change in position, steeper angle of being on a tri bike, or just being a new shoe (maybe he just has "kankles").
+You can see this in the image below.

 So, back to the issue of wearing these Road shoes during triathlons.
 We don't see any issue at all for longer distance races.
 Sure they will be a little more difficult to get into as they are missing a heel loop and some other little features.
 But, we think the few extra seconds it takes to get into these shoes are well worth the added comfort and other benefits you get from the shoe.
 And hopefully, the 2012 TriVent will combine all the goodness of the Road shoe with triathlon specific features, which could possibly be the perfect shoe.